BoopasBagelDeli/copilot-plugin-project/README.md

-# Microsoft 365 Copilot Plugin Project
+# Microsoft 365 Copilot Plugin Template

 ## 🎯 Project Overview

+This is a **production-ready template** for building Microsoft 365 Copilot plugins with Azure Functions.
+Use this as a starting point for your own plugin projects.

+### ✨ Template Features

-This project demonstrates the complete implementation of a declarative Microsoft 365 Copilot plugin following Azure best practices.
+This template provides the complete implementation of a declarative Microsoft 365 Copilot plugin following Azure best practices.
 It includes:

 - **Declarative Plugin Architecture** with OpenAPI specification
 - **Azure Functions Backend** with Python runtime